-Our work with Organized Living was featured on the RWD Podcast with Ethan Marcotte and Karen McGrane.
+Our work with Organized Living was featured on the RWD Podcast with Ethan Marcotte and Karen McGrane

-Teams that recognize the value of a pattern library often have many web properties to maintain.
+Teams that recognize the value of a design system often have many web properties to maintain.
 Organized Living definitely fits that mold.
 They care for their main consumer-facing site, a site for professionals, two different Intranets (for Dealers and Sales teams), eCommerce, and a web app that allows users to customize a storage solution for their needs.
 With a small web team—and new ideas coming daily for their efforts—it’s a lot of work to create, modify, and maintain all those properties.

 With many different areas to tackle, it’s easy to lose focus, so working iteratively was key.
 To stay on track, we used Organized Living’s goals and feedback to prioritize the top sites and templates to tackle in our engagements.